schemathesis/schemathesis/docs/cli.rst

 - ``response_schema_conformance``.
 The response content does not conform to the schema defined for this specific response;
 - ``response_headers_conformance``.
 The response headers does not contain all defined headers.

-To make Schemathesis perform all built-in checks use ``--check all`` CLI option:
+To make Schemathesis perform all built-in checks use ``--checks all`` CLI option:

 .. code:: text

-    $ schemathesis run --check all http://api.com/swagger.json
+    $ schemathesis run --checks all http://api.com/swagger.json
     ================ Schemathesis test session starts ===============
     platform Linux -- Python 3.8.5, schemathesis-2.5.0, ...
     rootdir: /